 While using a jig, you need to be a bit creative.
 However, you can find many videos on the internet that will help you set up your jig for creating the desired type of joint.

 A fence could be best defined as a guide.
 It is a straight edge and positions itself parallel to the saw.
 We attach the fence firmly to the saw table.
-By making adjustments on the fence, you can determine how the wood gets cut.
+By making adjustments on the fence, you can determine how to cut your wood.
 You need to press the wood firmly against the fence for a precise cut.

 The importance of woodworking joints